Starter Offer: WordPress Malware Cleanup From $89 Claim on WhatsApp →

 First WordPress malware cleanup

-Took on my first hacked-site cleanup as a Fiverr freelancer while still an ICT student at Comilla University.
+Took on my first hacked-site cleanup through freelance client work while still an ICT student at Comilla University.
 No security plugin subscription, no senior engineer to ask — just opened the files in a code editor and started reading.
 That cleanup defined the next eight years of my work.

 2. 2022